 How to Quickly Create a Project Timeline Using Smartsheet

 It’s quick and easy to create a timeline in Smartsheet, since you don’t need to start from scratch.
 Smartsheet offers a variety of project management timeline templates, designed for specific industries and uses, like web projects, basic agile projects, interviewing prospective job candidates, and more.
-There’s also a simple timeline template that can be used to track a various business activities.
+There’s also a simple timeline template that can be used to track time and various business activities.

 The simple template for tracking an RFP timeline is used in the example below.

 1. Select a Project Timeline Template